Pulover/PuloversMacroCreator/Documentation/Main.md

 ### Timer

+In this window you can run the currently selected Macro repeatedly in a timed interval.

 **Play once**: Runs currently selected Macro one time after the specified time.

 **Play every X (mili)seconds**: Runs it automatically and repeatedly at the specified time interval.